Medea (play): Form and themes

 It can be argued that in the play Euripides portrays Medea as an enraged woman who kills her children to get revenge on her husband Jason because of his betrayal of their marriage.
 Medea is often cited as an example of the "madwoman in the attic" trope, in which women who defy societal norms are portrayed as mentally unstable.
 A competing interpretation is that Medea kills her children because she cares for them and worries about their well-being; once she commits to her plan to kill Creon and Jason's new bride, she knows her children are in danger of being murdered.
 This is not a paranoid fantasy; at this time in myth and history, helping one's friends and hurting one's enemies was considered a virtue.
 Thus, by their code of ethics, the Corinthians would do right to avenge their king and princess.
-(In another version of the myth, the people of Corinth kill her children to avenge the deaths of Creon and his daughter Glauke.)
+(In another version of the myth, the people of Corinth kill her children to avenge the deaths of Creon and his daughter Glauce.)
 Conversely, a focus on Medea's rage leads to the interpretation that "Medea becomes the personification of vengeance, with her humanity 'mortified' and 'sloughed off (Cowherd, 129).
 Medea's heritage places her in a position more typically reserved for males.
 Hers is the power of the sun, appropriately symbolized by her great radiance, tremendous heat and boundless passion.
 In this view Medea is inhuman and her suffering is self-inflicted, just as Jason argues in his debate with her.
 And yet, if we see events through Medea's eyes, we view a wife intent on vengeance, and a mother concerned about her children's safety and quality of life.
-Thus, Medea as a wife kills Creon and Glauke in the act of vengeance, and Medea as a mother thinks her children will be better off killed by her hand than left to suffer at the hands of an enemy intent on vengeance.
+Thus, Medea as a wife kills Creon and Glauce in the act of vengeance, and Medea as a mother thinks her children will be better off killed by her hand than left to suffer at the hands of an enemy intent on vengeance.